 Before I get into the nutritional benefits of meat, and the hazards of too much meat, let me say something very clearly:

 Yeah, I know you might have trouble believing that, since the powers that be have put a lot of energy into convincing you that meat is the most harmful food known to man.

-Nevertheless, contrary to widespread propaganda, research does not support the claim that eating meat causes cardiovascular disease or cancer.
+Nevertheless, research does not support the claim that eating lean meat promotes cardiovascular disease or cancer.
 However, fatty meat is questionable.